Semrush Pricing (2026) — Which Plan is Best for You?

 • Advanced plan: an additional $100 per user

-• Custom plan: negotiable
+• Enterprise plan: negotiable

 By comparison to its key competitors, I’d argue that the feature set in Semrush is — generally speaking — more comprehensive, so if you’re just intending to have one user in your organisation work on your SEO, then each plan discussed above represents very good value.